jemcclin/readabilitycheck/README.md

 # ReadabilityCheck

-This extension provides a quick-and-easy display of the readability score of text in plain text or Markdown files when a file is opened or saved, or when the "Check readability" command is run (Ctrl + P, "Check readability").
+This extension provides a quick-and-easy display of the readability score of text in plain text or Markdown files when a file is opened or saved, or when the "Check readability" command is run (Ctrl + Shift + P, "Check readability").

 ## Features
 Currently supported readability score formulas include: